meitingi2005/about-me/README.md

 # **About Me**
 Name: Mei Ting Ieong
 Bio: My name is Mei Ting and I'm currently a 11th grader in HSTAT.
-I have been in Software Engineering Program for 2 years.
+I have been in the Software Engineering Program for 2 years.
 Email: meitingi2005@hstat.org
 Age: 16
 School: HSTAT